Topological insulators and K-theory: Analytical index

 \end{examp}

-Furthermore, the set of homotopy equivalence classes of $KR$-cycles defines the KR-homology group, for details see \cite{BHS07, HR00}.
-The following example is the classical Dirac geometry modeling (Majorana) spinors in spin geometry \cite{LM90}.
+From a K-cycle $(\mathcal{A}, \H, D)$, one obtains the corresponding Fredholm module $(\mathcal{A}, \H, F)$ by setting $F = D (1+D^2)^{-1/2}$.
+By definition, the set of equivalence classes of Fredholm modules modulo unitary equivalence and homotopy equivalence defines the K-homology group, for details see \cite{BHS07, HR00}.
+The following example is the classical Dirac geometry modeling Majorana spinors in spin geometry \cite{LM90, VFG01}.